 Using Points of Interest

-Trying your hand at agriculture is a pretty good way to get some experience for your Professor Level, along with ingredients.
+Trying your hand at agriculture is a good way to get some experience for your Professor Level, along with ingredients.
 After finishing the “Green Thumb Beginnings” quest, you can harvest without losing any Activity Points.

-A little socializing goes a long way to improve relationships and motivation.
+A little socializing goes a long way to improving relationships and motivation.
 After finishing the “Share a Bite” Quest, you can go to the Dining Hall and eat together.
 It helps you get closer to the two characters you invite with you and helps them become increasingly motivated.
 This eats up only 1 Activity Point.

 Finishing quests help you progress through the story while unlocking new facilities.
 There are bulletin boards all over the Monastery that have quests for you.
-They’re updated regularly so be sure to check them out frequently.
+They’re updated regularly, so be sure to check them out frequently.

-These quests can also be started by directly interacting with the person posting them so be sure to meet and talk with characters during your exploration of the Monastery.
+These quests can also be started by directly interacting with the person posting them, so be sure to meet and talk with characters during your exploration of the Monastery.

 Adjutant is the same as the support unit mechanic from the Fire Emblem: Awakening.
 You only have to be at Professor Level C or higher to become eligible to assign Adjutant to the units in Fe3H.

 The adjutants will not only help you in battles but also earn experience with you.
 Even if the unit dies, the Adjutant will not die, and you can assign it to some other unit in FE: Three Houses if you want.